nodejs/TSC/GitHub-Org-Management-Policy.md

 GitHub users are added as members to the Node.js GitHub Organization when they are added to any Working Group or team.
-Organization Owners should add new members to the organization when requested by a Working Group.
+Organization Owners should add new members to the organization when requested by a Working Group or team.

 ## Repositories